betaigeuze/Masterarbeit/README.md

 For more information on how to use pipenv: https://pipenv.pypa.io/en/latest/basics/#example-pipenv-workflow

-If problems arise with the pygraphviz installation, install Graphviz and try again.
+If problems arise with the pygraphviz installation when installing the requirements, install Graphviz and try again.
-This in one of two ways:
+This can be done in one of two ways:

-1. (For conda environments:) Install Graphviz inside your conda environment
+- (For conda environments:) Install Graphviz inside your conda environment
 ```console
 $ conda install -c anaconda Graphviz
 ```
-2. Install Graphviz outside of your environment
+- Install Graphviz outside of your environment
 ```console
 $ apt-get install -y graphviz-dev
 ```